 It's unclear why this happens to some people.
 But it's more likely to happen after keeping a shoulder still for a long period, such as after surgery or an arm fracture.

 Certain factors may increase the risk of developing frozen shoulder.

 People 40 and older, particularly women, are more likely to have frozen shoulder.

 Immobility or reduced mobility

 People who've had to keep a shoulder somewhat still are at higher risk of developing frozen shoulder.
 Restricted movement can be the result of many factors, including:

 People who have certain diseases appear more likely to develop frozen shoulder.
 Diseases that might increase risk include:

 - Parkinson's disease

-During the physical exam, your doctor may ask you to move in certain ways to check for pain and evaluate your range of motion (active range of motion).
-Your doctor might then ask you to relax your muscles while he or she moves your arm (passive range of motion).
+During the physical exam, a health care provider might ask you to move your arm in certain ways.
+This is to check for pain and see how far you can move your arm (active range of motion).
+Then you might be asked to relax your muscles while the provider moves your arm (passive range of motion).
 Frozen shoulder affects both active and passive range of motion.

 Frozen shoulder can usually be diagnosed from signs and symptoms alone.
-But your doctor may suggest imaging tests — such as X-rays or an MRI — to rule out other problems.
+But imaging tests — such as X-rays, ultrasound or MRI — can rule out other problems.